-- significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.
+- significant underperformance relative to expected historical or projected future operating results: - significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.

-Management has assessed that there are no indications of impairment on the other nonfinancial assets in 2022 and 2021 (and 2020).
+Management has assessed that there are no indications of impairment on the other nonfinancial assets in 2023 and 2022 and 2021 as discussed in Note 8 and 10 to the consolidated financial statements.

-The carrying amounts of these non-financial assets are as follows:
+The carrying amounts of these non-financial assets are disclosed in Notes 7, 8 and 10 to the consolidated financial statements.